kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 Tesla was a humanist who desired to use his mind for the freedom of all mankind from the thralldom of matter.
 He wanted to liberate mankind from drudgery using his magical inventions.
-While this idealistic vision never left until the last, Tesla was singularly inept in his business dealings.
+While this idealistic vision never left until the end, Tesla was singularly inept in his business dealings.
 Indeed, one academic who teaches engineering management, and is a lifelong Tesla enthusiast and biographer, has written that he uses Tesla to teach his students how _not_